minetest-mods/cmd_aliases/README.md

 # Minetest Aliases

-Written by rubenwardy\\
+Written by rubenwardy, license: WTFPL

-License: WTFPL
+## Usage

+    /alias a privs
+    /a
+    /a player2

+Params in alias definition:

+    /alias ra /replace air
+    /ra default:stone